MagicIdentity/Developers/docs/start/concepts/whatis.md

 parent: Concepts
 next: Uses of Web Agents
 ---
-We [mentioned](../../start) a web agent is a personal server that thinks it's a browser.
+Web agent is the personal server that thinks it's a browser.

-As a developer, the key point to note is that you don't deploy your Typescript/Javascript agent code yourself in order to bring up an API.
+For developers, the main thing is _don't deploy your backend_.

-Instead, the agent `.ts` files go right alongside the `.html` and `.css` of your web page, exactly like the `.js` files that execute in your user's browser.
+Instead, the agent backend `.ts` files go right alongside the `.html` and `.css` of your web page, just like the `.js` files that execute in your user's browser.

 From there, your agent code is deployed to the user's web agent when they load your app.